tc39/proposal-smart-pipelines/readme.md

 hygienic][] variable (`#₀`, `#₁`, `#₂`, `#₃`, …), which in turn replaces each topic reference `#` in each pipeline body.
 (These `#ₙ` variables are not true syntax; it is merely for illustrative purposes.
 You cannot actually assign or use `#ₙ` variables.)
-Let us also group the expressions with left associativity (although this is arbitrary, because [right associativity would also work][arbitrary associativity]).
+Let us also group the expressions with left associativity.

 With this notation, each line in this example would be equivalent to the other lines.